ABOUT

 DECADES OF WORK

 We’ve done some pretty extraordinary things over the years.
-Like making hundreds of prosthetic limbs for landmine survivors, setting up irrigation systems on farms, building homes and toilets, creating water purification projects, establishing businesses, and running countless education programs in villages and schools.
+From crafting prosthetic limbs for landmine survivors to installing irrigation systems on farms, building homes and toilets, implementing water purification projects, starting businesses, and running countless education programs in villages and schools.